marksibrahim/why-calculus-works/real_analysis.md

 >
 > sequentially compact and compact are **not** equivalent

+A **compact **metric space is always **complete**, meaning every Cauchy sequence converges.

+> **idea**: Given any Cauchy sequence, a\_n, we can always find a convergent subequence \(by sequential compactness\).
+If a subsequence converges and the sequence is Cauchy, then the terms of the sequence must be arbitrarliy close to the convergent subsequence, hence converge.

 ### Bolzano-Weierstrass Theorem

 every bounded sequence in $$\mathbb{R}^n$$ has a convergent subsequence.